 Welcome to the Centre for Marine Restoration

-The marine environment surrounding Denmark consists of low-water, coastal ecosystems with a diverse collection of flora and fauna.
-Coastal nature in Denmark is also the countries' greatest contribution to the planet’s biodiversity.
-Despite centuries of effort, trying to improve the quality of water in the near-coast marine environment, the ecological condition remains unsatisfactory.
-Even the protected natural habitats hold an unfavourable conservation status.
+Denmark’s marine environment includes a wealth of shallow coastal ecosystems with a diverse flora and fauna, and its coastal nature represents Denmark’s most significant global contribution to the planet’s biodiversity.
+Despite decades of efforts to improve water quality in our coastal marine environment, the ecological status remains unsatisfactory, and even the protected habitat types have an unfavorable conservation status.

-In later years, a growing interest in active marine restoration has occurred.
-This interest stems from a wish for more fish near coastal zones and a wish for more natural variation along the coast.
-However, the completed projects have only contributed to a limited amount of knowledge on the project’s natural and environmental effects.
-And so, there is a great need for a knowledge-based approach to provide a better understanding of factors (ecological, technical, and economic) which will lead to success in future projects.
+In recent years, interest in active marine restoration has been increasing, driven by a range of motivations - from the desire for more fish in coastal waters to opportunities for experiencing a more diverse natural environment.
+However, the projects carried out so far have only to a limited extent provided knowledge about their ecological and environmental effects.
+Therefore, there is a strong need for a knowledge-based approach to ensure a better understanding of the ecological, technical, and economic factors that contribute to the success of future projects.

 Marine Restoration Projects